Hoyasumii/avengers-endgame/README.md

 [The First Group which has Tony, Steve, Bruce, & Scott; travels to New York in 2012.
 A previous stock shot of the Chitauri snarling and the iconic circle take around our six Original Avengers assembling before panning over to a side street where Scott, Steve, Banner and Tony materialise.]

 STEVE ROGERS: All right, we all have our assignments.
 Two Stones uptown, one Stone, down.
 Stay low.
-Keep an eye o
+Keep an eye on